Complete Guide on How To Read a Credit Report

 If the inquiry is triggered by an application for credit, this is usually called a hard inquiry.
 There are also soft inquiries, which are credit checks that occur as part of a general background check but don't affect your credit.

-A list of recent hard inquiries helps lenders see if you are taking on a lot of new debt.
-If you get too many hard inquiries in a short time, this can cause your credit score to drop and lenders to become nervous about how much you're borrowing.
+A list of recent hard inquiries helps lenders determine if you are taking on excessive new debt.
+If you receive too many hard inquiries within a short period, it can cause your credit score to drop and lenders to become cautious about the amount you're borrowing.

 Credit report vs. credit score